shane18l/shane18l/README.md

 ##  About me

-- studying math at the university of waterloo
+- data science student at the university of waterloo
 - interested in machine learning and data science
 - big sports and gaming guy